 This campaign was an attempt to tackle the other side of the gender divide.
 Nursing is still an overwhelmingly female profession, with many men put off by the idea of it being emasculating or effeminate.

 Back in 2002 the Oregon Center for Nursing (OCN) ran a recruitment campaign aimed at tackling this image, with the tagline: “Are You Man Enough to Be a Nurse?”

 The idea behind the campaign is clear: it’s an attempt to counter the femininity associated with the profession.

-Despite initial acclaim by the American Association of Male Nurses (AAMN), critics questioned the need to masculinise the career.
-In a sense it’s just as patronising as the “feminising” of STEM careers in an attempt to appeal to women.
+Despite initial acclaim by the American Association of Male Nurses (AAMN), critics questioned the need to masculinize the career.
+In a sense, it’s just as patronizing as the “feminizing” of STEM careers in an attempt to appeal to women.

 The AAMN eventually agreed and in 2009 decided to focus less on masculinity/femininity and instead introduce a new campaign: “Do what you love and you’ll love what you do.”
-The new focus is on “de-genderifying” nursing, emphasising instead the personal strengths and interests of applicants.
+The new focus is on “de-gentrifying” nursing, emphasizing instead the personal strengths and interests of applicants.

 The most successful campaigns are ones which challenge the labels we place on society, rather than reinforcing them.
 For universities looking to widen the diversity of their applicants, whether that’s women in science or men in nursing, the key is to approach the question in a non-patronising manner.